 LCAD Criteria for Internships

-WHEN ALL ELSE FAILS: ASK If you’ve got a company in mind, it doesn’t hurt to contact them up and ask.
+If you’ve got a company in mind, it doesn’t hurt to contact them and ask.
 Often, companies are willing to work with students who show this kind of initiative.